stytchauth/stytch-management-go/migrate_from_v2.md

 2. Replace v2 project configuration with v3 environment configuration
 3. Replace `ProjectID` parameters with `ProjectSlug` and `EnvironmentSlug` in most resources
 4. Update any relevant schemas that no longer use nested payloads
-5. Update metrics calls from `ProjectMetrics` to `EnvironmentMetrics`
+5. Update metrics calls from `ProjectMetrics` to `Environments.GetMetrics`

 ## Questions